Skip to content

 • doctor: Check project configuration, local files, and database connectivity.

-• export: Export a conversation session as a self-contained HTML page.
+• export: Export a conversation session as a self-contained HTML page or Python script.

 • log: Display the SQL query log in a formatted table.